The Trinity and the Cosmos

 [Addendum added on July 3, 2021]

 In some Christian circles, there is growing interest concerning the relationship between the Triune God and creation (the cosmos).
-The writings of Thomas F. Torrance contribute to this interest, as has the ancient writings of Irenaeus and Athanasius, along with the modern writings of Karl Barth, Wolfhart Pannenberg, Helmut Thielicke and Jürgen Moltmann, Eberhard Jüngel, Colin Gunton, Stanley Grenz, Ray S. Anderson and James B. Torrance.
-Recently, interest has been picked up and passed on in less academic and more popular circles.
+The writings of Thomas F. Torrance contribute to this interest, as have the ancient writings of Irenaeus and Athanasius, and the modern writings of Karl Barth, Wolfhart Pannenberg, Helmut Thielicke and Jürgen Moltmann, Eberhard Jüngel, Colin Gunton, Stanley Grenz, Ray S. Anderson and James B. Torrance.
+Recently, interest has been picked up and passed on in less academic, more popular circles.

 On the nature of the Triune God

 Often discussed in the aforementioned writings concerning the relationship between the Trinity and the cosmos is the Incarnation of the eternal Son of God, with the Incarnation sometimes serving as the central or foundational point of departure.
 Indeed, the Incarnation must contribute to our understanding of the relationship between the Trinity and creation.
 But two things must be considered before making any grand proclamations:

 - The Incarnation of the Son of God cannot be separated from the atoning-reconciling work of the Son of God, which includes his crucifixion, resurrection, ascension and promise to return.

 - The Creator God is not a creature (a created thing).
 The Triune God alone has self-existence (aseity).
 The Trinity of the Bible is not “made.”
 There never was "a time” when God was not.
 The God revealed to Israel and finally in Jesus Christ is Creator, not created.
 There was a time when all that was, was God, the Great “I Am that I Am.”
 There was “a time” when there was no creation but only the uncreated, unmade, Triune God.